19 October 2018

 For these results, there is SMS notification.
 It’s quick, direct and efficient.

 Tell patients of your other services

 Making patients aware of your other services is a great way to fill up appointments, particularly during the relevant season.
 For example, remind your customers to have regular skin checks before or after summer, or offer flu shots just before flu season.

 Traditionally, medical centres may send letters to patients about other services, however, such campaigns are costly, time-consuming and provide little return in investment.

 Sending text reminders is not only more effective — SMS messages are opened and acted upon in greater rates than any other method — but it’s significantly cheaper than other means of communication.

 Better patient follow-up and outcomes

 SMS messages from medical practices prompt a response rate well above average at 70 percent.
-So using SMS to follow up with patients and remind them to make additional appointments is extremely effective.
+So using SMS for patient communication to follow up with patients and remind them to make additional appointments is extremely effective.
 This significantly improves your patient follow-up rate and frees staff for core tasks and handling incoming calls.
 Moreover, better rates of follow-up improve medical outcomes and, ultimately, patient satisfaction.